Neverita (song)

 "Neverita" (English: "Little Cooler") is a song by Puerto Rican rapper Bad Bunny from his fifth studio album Un Verano Sin Ti (2022), which it appeared as the eighth track.
-The song was released on August 22, 2022, along with its music video as the seventh single from Un Verano Sin Ti.
+The song was released on August 22, 2022, along with its music video as the sixth single from Un Verano Sin Ti.
 It is written by Benito Martínez and its production was handled by Tainy, Pelangaboy and Cheo Legendary.

 On September 29, 2022, Puerto Rican singer Elvis Crespo released a merengue version of the song.
 Crespo performed the song at the 2022 Latin Billboard Music Awards.

 Promotion and release

 On May 2, 2022, Bad Bunny announced his fifth studio album, Un Verano Sin Ti, on which "Neverita" is placed at number eighth on the track list.
 On May 6, 2022, the song was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment.

 Chart performance

 "Neverita" charted on the Billboard Hot 100 and on the Billboard Global 200 at numbers 31 and 16, respectively.